What to Expect When Renting a Car

 Make sure that you have the funds available before you attempt to rent the vehicle.
 If your credit card or debit card declines, you will not be able to use that card again, even if you add funds to it.

-Most states have a legal minimum to rent a vehicle of 21.
+In most states, you have to be at least 21 to rent a vehicle.
 Many rental operations will charge you an additional fee if you are under the age of 25 (can be upwards of $25 per day).
 These guidelines are pretty much non-negotiable.

 There is one exception to the minimum age rule and that is in the case that you are under direct military orders that specifically state that you are to rent a vehicle.